-On September 30, 2017, we accepted a 12-month note from Kaged Muscle, LLC ("Kaged Muscle"), one of our contract manufacturing customers, in exchange for \$1.5 million of trade receivables due to us from Kaged Muscle.
-Kaged Muscle is one of our fastest growing sports nutrition customers and we executed this note receivable conversion to assist them with their near term financing needs.
-The note carries an interest rate of fifteen percent (15%) per annum and is an interest only note secured by the assets of Kaged Muscle and a personal guarantee by the co-founder and President of Kaged Muscle.
-Interest is due quarterly and the note can be paid down at any time without penalty.
-We recognized \$171,000 in interest income during the year ended June 30, 2018 associated with this note from Kaged Muscle.
+On September 30, 2017, we accepted a 12-month note (Loan Agreement) from Kaged Muscle, LLC ("Kaged Muscle"), one of our contract manufacturing customers, in exchange for \$1.5 million of trade receivables due to us from Kaged Muscle.
+On September 30, 2018, we entered into a First Amendment (the "First Amendment") with Kaged Muscle in connection with the Loan Agreement.
+The First Amendment modified the Loan Agreement and related promissory note by extending the maturity date from September 30, 2018 to December 28, 2018 in exchange for an extension fee in the amount of \$25,000.
+Kaged Muscle is one of our fastest growing sports nutrition customers and we executed this note receivable conversion, and subsequent amendment, to assist them with their near term financing needs.
+The note carried an interest rate of fifteen percent (15%) per annum with payments of interest only.
+The note was paid in full before the amended maturity date.
+In association with this note, we recognized \$104,000 in interest income during the year ended June 30, 2019 and \$171,000 the year ended June 30, 2018.